SiliconLabs/close-pull-request-target/README.md

-# :no_entry_sign: Close Pull Request
+# :no_entry_sign: Close Pull Request Target

-A GitHub action to automatically close a pull request.
+A GitHub action to automatically close a pull request, even if the pull request is from a forked repository

 Note that only pull requests being opened from the same repository can be closed.
 This action will not currently work for pull requests from forks -- like is common in open source projects -- because the token for forked pull request workflows does not have write permissions.

+This is a fork of [superbrothers/close-pull-request](https://github.com/superbrothers/close-pull-request) intended for use within other Silicon Labs repositories.
+For users wishing to use Github actions to close pull requests, it is recommended to use [superbrothers/close-pull-request](https://github.com/superbrothers/close-pull-request)

 ## Usage

-This Action subscribes to `pull_request` events.
-When receiving a `pull_request` event, this action closes the pull request triggered by the event immediately.
+This Action subscribes to `pull_request_target` events.
+When receiving a `pull_request_target` event, this action closes the pull request triggered by the event immediately.

 ```yaml
 name: Close Pull Request